 Step 2 – Getting a refund for charges already made.

 Once you have successfully stopped the texts, it is time to set about getting a refund.
 Don’t expect your network to be helpful, but you can ask.
 If you get help please report it by leaving a comment below.
 There are reports of some networks arranging three way calls with these companies to assist customers.
-If they do this for you they are doing much more than they are required to do and deserve a pat on the back.
+If they do this for you they are doing much more than they are required to do at this stage and deserve a pat on the back.

 Getting your money refunded can be very simple or almost impossible.
 If the amount of money is small, you will probably get a refund from the ‘service provider’ without any problem.
 If the amount is larger, they will probably offer a partial refund.
 Don’t accept a partial refund!